February 13, 2017 (updated from October 13, 2016, June 22, 2015 and December 17, 2014)

-Palo Alto, CA. October 13, 2016 (updated from June 22, 2015 and Dec 17, 2014) – Epiphan Video’s KVM2USB, a portable KVM over USB device originally developed for Pro AV and IT applications, is successfully being used aboard the International Space Station (ISS) as part of the European Space Agency’s (ESA) Plasma Kristall-4 (PK-4) research mission.
+Palo Alto, CA. February 13, 2017 (updated from October 13, 2016, June 22, 2015, and Dec 17, 2014) – Epiphan Video’s KVM2USB, a portable KVM over USB device originally developed for Pro AV and IT applications, is successfully being used aboard the International Space Station (ISS) as part of the European Space Agency’s (ESA) Plasma Kristall-4 (PK-4) research mission.

 Epiphan’s KVM2USB allows the on-orbit crew visualize the live VGA video stream aboard, see the particle cloud and interact with it.
 The KVM2USB also offers the ability to do support and maintenance on the recording computer system by emulating a keyboard, mouse, and monitor on a laptop computer.

 The KVM2USB was transported to the ISS aboard the Progress 57P rocket on October 29, 2014 from Baikonur, Kazakhstan.
 In order to accept the KVM2USB into the payload, the KVM2USB underwent stringent testing for a multitude of factors including reliability, power consumption and temperature.
 The off-the-shelf retail KVM2USB passed these tests with excellence and was successfully used for PK-4 system activation in orbit on December 8, 2014.